-- ✤ Number data type stores Numerical Values. - This data type is immutable [i.e. values/items cannot be changed]. - ✤ Python supports integers, floating point numbers and complex numbers.
-They are defined as,
+- Number data type stores NumericalValues. - This data type is immutable [i.e. values/items cannot be changed]. - Python supports integers, floating point numbers and complex numbers.
+They are definedas,

-Integers Long Float Complex - They are often called -They are long -They are written with -They are of the form a + bj , just integers or int. integers. a decimal point dividing the integer represents the square root of -1 - They are positive or -They can also be and the fractional (which is an imaginary number). negative whole numbers with no decimal point. represented in octal and hexadecimal representation. parts. -The real part of the number is a, and the imaginary part is b.
-Eg, 56 Eg, 5692431L Eg, 56.778 Eg, square root of -1 is a complex number
+Integers Long Float Complex - They are often called -They are long -They are written with -They are of the form a + bj, just integers or int. integers. a decimal point where a and b are floats and j - They are positive or negative whole numbers with no decimal point. -They can also be represented in octal and hexadecimal representation. dividing the integer and the fractional parts. represents the square root of -1 (which is an imaginary number). -The real part of the number is a, and the imaginary part is b.
+Eg, 56 Eg, 5692431L Eg, 56.778 Eg, square root of-1 is a complex number

-Sequence:
+14 Sequence:

-- ✤ A sequence is an ordered collection of items, indexed by positive integers. - It is a combination of mutable (value can be changed) and immutable (values cannot be changed) datatypes.
+- ❖ A sequence is an ordered collection of items, indexed by positive integers. - ❖ It is a combination of mutable (value can be changed) and immutable (values cannot be changed) datatypes.

-- ✤ There are three types of sequence data type available in Python, they are
+- There are three types of sequence data type available in Python, they are

 - 1. Strings

 - 2. Lists

 - 3. Tuples